BakaWisdom/algorithms/README.md

+Due to U of U's cheating policy I'm unable to make all my repos pubic so I'm trying to share this one specifically privately.

 # algorithms
 algorithms course
 These are many of the programs written in algorithms class.
 These are primarily for Khattis problems.